Bank of Hawaii

 Honolulu, Hawaii · FDIC Cert #18053

-Bank of Hawaii is an FDIC-insured bank (Certificate #18053) with $23.3B in total assets and $20.5B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Hawaii, an FDIC-insured bank (Certificate #18053) with $23.3B in total assets and $20.5B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Honolulu, Hawaii, the bank maintains a Tier 1 capital ratio of 13.15% (Well-Capitalized) and a nonperforming loan ratio of 0.15%.
-BankHealthData assigns a composite Health Grade of A (89/100).
+BankHealthData assigns a composite Health Grade of A (89/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Hawaii (FDIC cert 18053) is a large bank with $23.3B in total assets and $20.5B in deposits, headquartered in Honolulu, Hawaii.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.